DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - **key space**: represents all possible permutations of a key
             - key space best practices:
                 - key length is an important consideration; use as long of a key as possible (your goal is to outpace projected increase in cryptanalytic capability during the time the data must be kept safe); longer keys discourage brute-force attacks
+                    - Binary keyspaces contain a number of keys equal to 2 raised to the power of the number of bits.
+For example, incresing key space by 8 bits, two to the eighth power is 256, so the keyspace will increase by a factor of 256.
                     - a 256-bit key is typically minimum recommendation for symmetric encryption
                     - 2048-bit key typically the minimum for asymmetric
                 - always store secret keys securely, and if you must transmit them over a network, do so in a manner that protects them from unauthorized disclosure